 A social work degree gives you a grounding in sociology, psychology, public health, and social justice, and prepares you to work with clients to solve social and personal problems.
 Social workers find employment in a variety of settings, including hospitals, mental health care facilities, nursing homes, counseling services, and various government agencies.
 Among a social worker’s potential clients are people going through medical or mental health crises, children in the foster care system, individuals struggling to overcome addictions, inmates transitioning back to everyday life, LGBTQ+ youth in danger of being homeless, and a host of others navigating difficulty and hardship.

 With so many possibilities, the main attribute you need to begin your social work degree is a sense of compassion, as well as a desire to help people through their darkest moments.
 If these are qualities you possess, social work might be the field for you.

 If you already know what kind of degree you’re looking for, you can jump right into the 40 Best Bachelor’s in Social Work Degree Programs or MSW Programs: The 25 Best Master of Social Work Programs.

-If you're planning on pursuing your degree online, you'll want to check out The 25 Best Online Bachelor's of Social Work Degree Programs, the 25 Best Master of Social Work (MSW) Online Degree Programs, and 25 Notable Online Social Work Degree Programs, which highlights programs at the Associate, Bachelor and Master levels.
+If you’re planning to pursue your degree online, you’ll want to check out The 25 Best Online Bachelor’s in Social Work Degree Programs, The 25 Best Master of Social Work (MSW) Online Degree Programs, and Social Work Degrees and 25 Notable Online Programs.

 What Kind of Accreditation Should My Degree Program Have?